adachille/Argon-for-Twine-Documentation/DocumentationExamples/Documentation Pages/part5.md

 Now that we have shown you the basic process for adding panoramas to your AR experiences, you should go ahead and play around and practice what you've learned.
 Feel free to implement passages for the last two panoramas!

-When you are ready, continue onto the next tutorial, which will be all about eventhandlers.
+When you are ready, continue onto the next tutorial, which will be all about utilizing Vuforia.